Saffire Freycinet, TAS © Saffire Freycinet

 13 days of family fun in Queensland

-Strap yourself in – the next 13 days are a wild ride!.
+Strap yourself in – the next 13 days are a wild ride!
 From Cairns in North Queensland you’ll head out to Kinrara Expeditions, where your days are packed with family-friendly adventure activities: think guided hikes, fishing, and drives through the rainforest.
 Enjoy downtime at the oh-so-luxurious Daintree Ecolodge before your transfer to the rugged mountains of Barron River Gorge, ideal for a spot of family bonding while white-water rafting.
 Next, it’s off to the remote paradise of Haggerstone Island.
 This 42-hectare (103-acre) retreat is on one of the most isolates islands on the Great Barrier Reef.
-When you touch down you and the family will hike to witness and explaore rarely seen far-flung waterfalls, snorkel the World Heritage-listed waters, forage for oysters and mud crabs, and fish for the day’s dinner.
+When you touch down you and the family will hike to witness and explore rarely seen far-flung waterfalls, snorkel the World Heritage-listed waters, forage for oysters and mud crabs, and fish for the day’s dinner.
 Memories that only a handful of families will ever create.